16 common mistakes that drive up construction costs and jeopardize building safety And tips to avoid them

 10- Poor engineering supervision during construction

-Ignoring engineering codes and local regulations not only exposes the project to violations, but also weakens the level of safety and reduces the quality of construction in general.
+Ignoring engineering codes and local regulations not only exposes the project to violations, but also weakens the level of safety and reduces the overall quality of construction.

 13- Mismanagement of the construction site